top of page

 Probably from Deir el-Medina

-The stela is showing Wenenkhu and Penpakhenty worshipping the sun god.
-The sun god is represented as
+The stela shows Wenenkhu and Penpakhenty worshipping the sun god.
+The sun god is depicted as a

-a falcon-headed mummiform figure, seated in the solar barque.
+a falcon-headed mummiform figure seated in the sun barque.

 Height: 35.3 cm